airshipit/shipyard/docs/API.md

 #### POST
 Ingests a collection of documents.
 Synchronous.
-POSTing an empty body indicates that the specified collection should be deleted if the Shipyard Buffer is committed.
+POSTing an empty body indicates that the specified collection should be deleted when the Shipyard Buffer is committed.
+If a POST to the commitconfigdocs is in progress, this POST should be rejected with a 409 error.

 ##### Query Parameters
 * bufferMode=append|replace|**rejectOnContents**
 Indicates how the existing Shipyard Buffer should be handled.
 By default, Shipyard will reject the POST if contents already exist in the Shipyard Buffer.
   * append: Add the collection to the Shipyard Buffer, only if that collection doesn't already exist in the Shipyard Buffer.
 If the collection is already present, the request will be rejected and a 409 Conflict will be